vortexmakes/RKH/doc/readme.txt

 /* ... */
 \endcode

-\li (1) Every application C-file that uses RKH must include the rkh.h
+\li (1) Every application C-file that uses RKH must include the \b rkh.h
 		header file.
 This header file contains the specific adaptation of RKH to the given processor and compiler, also includes the RKH interface to implement state machines.
 The port file is located